Close Menu

 Birdwatching Enthusiasts

 For avid birdwatchers, the dry season (February to April) is undoubtedly the prime time to visit.
 This period coincides with the peak arrival of migratory birds, offering an unparalleled opportunity to spot a wide variety of species.
 Popular sightings include the Black-winged Stilt, the Common Greenshank, and the Asian Dowitcher.
-(See Also: Is October A Good Time To Visit Newfoundland – Discover The Magic)
+(See Also: Best Time to Visit the Great Barrier Reef?
+Discover The Secrets)

 Nature Photography Lovers